 Disclaimer: This site contains affiliate links.
 As an amazon associate, I earn from qualifying purchases.

-Low antioxidant status and enzymatic activity through the catalase and glutathione peroxidase enzymes have also been measured and shown to be low people with grey hair.
+Low antioxidant status and enzymatic activity through the catalase and glutathione peroxidase enzymes have been measured and shown to be low in people with grey hair.

 While there is nothing wrong with grey hair, many people would choose to prevent going grey early if given the opportunity.

-When you are stressed your body produces stress neurotransmitters such as epinephrine and norepinephrine which needs to be broken down by the body so that you no longer feel stressed.
+When you are stressed, your body produces stress neurotransmitters such as epinephrine and norepinephrine, which need to be broken down by the body so that you no longer feel stressed.

 Chronic stress produces excess hydrogen peroxide overwhelming the body’s internal antioxidant enzymes responsible for further breaking down hydrogen peroxide into water.

-Unfortunately, antioxidant status generally declines with age making it increasingly important to eat an antioxidant-rich diet high in fruits and vegetables to help neutralize and combat excess hydrogen peroxide.
+Unfortunately, antioxidant status generally declines with age making it increasingly necessary to eat an antioxidant-rich diet high in fruits and vegetables to help neutralize and combat excess hydrogen peroxide.

 Supplementing with glutathione and catalase can also be beneficial for preventing grey hair and maintaining optimal antioxidant status.